Colesville Road Line: Better Bus Redesign

-A new Route P11 was introduced under the proposal to operate to Greencastle Park & Ride and would operate under the proposed Route MD248 routing between Hyattsville Crossing station and White Oak Medical Center via Route 86's routing along East-West Highway, Baltimore Avenue, Rhode Island Avenue, Powder Mill Road, Ammendale Road, and Cherry Hill Road.
+A new Route P11 was introduced under the proposal to operate to Greencastle Park & Ride and would operate under the proposed Route MD248 routing between Hyattsville Crossing station and White Oak Medical Center via Route 86's routing along East-West Highway, Baltimore Avenue, Rhode Island Avenue, Powder Mill Road, Amendale Road, and Cherry Hill Road.
 Then the proposed Route P11 would be extended to Greencastle Park & Ride via Broadbirch Drive, Tech Road, Old Columbia Pike, Briggs Chaney Road, Briggs Chaney Park & Ride, Robey Road, Ballinger Drive, Wexhall Drive, and Greencastle Road.
 All changes were then proposed during WMATA's 2025 Proposed Network.

 During the proposal, WMATA changed the M52 to only have service to Laurel operating during the weekday peak hours, with service between Silver Spring and Burtonsville Park & Ride operating daily.
 Route P11 was also dropped from the proposal in favor of a new Route M54.
 The route, being similar to the current Route Z8, would operate alongside the proposed Route M52 between Silver Spring station and Greencastle Park & Ride.
 However, the proposed route would split from the M52 at Tech Road Park & Ride and operate along Old Columbia Pike to Briggs Chaney Road.
 Then the route would operate along the former proposed Route P11 routing to Greencastle Park & Ride.
 Service to Briggs Chaney Park & Ride and along Castle Boulevard would be served by the proposed Route M52.

 On November 21, 2024, WMATA approved its Better Bus Redesign Network.

 Beginning on June 29, 2025, Route Z6 remained mostly the same between Silver Spring and Burtonsville; however, it was also combined with Route Z7 to South Laurel Park & Ride Lot during the weekday peak hours, and was renamed to the M52.
 Weekend service was also extended to Burtonsville Park & Ride.
 Route Z8 was renamed to the M54 and discontinued service along Castle Boulevard and Briggs Chaney Park & Ride.
+All Route Z2 service was eliminated with replacement service being covered by the M52, M54, and M60.

+As a result of Route Z2 being discontinued, Ride On announced a new Flex Zone Route 918, serving areas near White Oak, Sandy Spring, and New Hampshire Avenue to cover areas previously served by the discontinued Metrobus route Z2.